Tai Chi Chuan (or “Grand Ultimate Fist”) is an ancient Chinese Martial Art, well known for its

 - Maintains strength & Flexibility

 - Slows down the loss of bone mass

 - Increased mental activity/delay of onset dementia

 Tai Chi can be practiced by people of any age and all abilities, because internal energy can be continually developed and it does not require brute strength.
 Tai Chi is a great form of exercise for men and women of all ages and levels of physical fitness.
-For practicing Martial Artists, Tai Chi is great way to cross-train, complement, and create balance between “hard” and “soft” techniques.
+Tai Chi is great way to cross-train, complement, and create balance between “hard” and “soft” techniques.